 Drivers.
 Does your application contain Kernel Mode Drivers, if it does unfortunately these cannot be sequenced.
 Your options here are to either: Don’t sequence any applications that contain drivers or split out the applications.
 Create an MSI for the drivers and a sequence of the applications minus the drivers.
 Deploy both to the users and the virtual application should be able to use the driver when installed on the local machine.
 Nicke Kalle provided a really good article regarding a clever way to do this using the new Deployment Config file which is part of the standard output format in App-V 5.0, I suggest you take a look at this HERE If you follow his instructions, you can deploy both together in pretty seamless manner.

-Addins can be virtualized, you can then use RunVirtual (must use Global Publishing) to allow your locally installed Office or IE to see the virtualized Add-ins.
+Addins can be virtualized, you can then use RunVirtual (must use Global Publishing) to allow your locally installed Office.
 Of course, if Office is virtualized in your environment, you can obviouslly use Connection Groups so the Add-ins can be seen and work using the virtual Office.
 RunVirtual at the moment has seen some mixed success so you will want to test and ensure your Add-ins work as expected, if they do not work or you don’t want to use RunVirtual for some reason, you could always create a shortcut for each Add-in which is pointed to your local Word, Excel etc. But that leads to a slew of shortcuts ,which essentially launch the same application.

 For this version, I made the ballsy decision to remove Context Menus\Shell Extensions as thus far with my testing I have successfully been able to virtualize these in all cases.
 I say it’s ballsy as in one case, the sequencer did not pick up on the context menu automatically, I had to create it through the registry again, but it did work then, so it could be virtualized.